-A beetle that, when alarmed, secretes a substance that causes blisters.
+A beetle that, when alarmed or crushed, gives off a substance that causes blisters.
 The larvae are typically parasites of other insects.

 - Because blister beetle larvae feed on grasshopper eggs, there is often an increase in areas of high grasshopper populations.